 The two most well-known claims take place in less than a two-year time span.

-On the Louisville Cardinals basketball court during the 1978-79 season, the team switched up their regular low-fives thanks to Wiley Brown and Derek Smith.
+During basketball’s 1978-79 season, the University of Louisville basketball team switched up their regular low-fives on the home court thanks to Wiley Brown and Derek Smith.

 Out of all the triumphant sports gestures, such as the fist bump, fanny slap, fist pump, end zone dance, and chest bump, the high five stands in a class all its own.

 HOW TO OBSERVE #NationalHighFiveDay

 - See if you can find all the fives in the High Five hidden picture.

 - Once you’ve tried, check out the key.